georgepaterson/coding-conventions/README.md

 	const EXAMPLE_CONSTANT = 'value';

 The convention for naming constant identifiers is in CAPS with an underscore used to join words.
 Do not use uppercase to name variables.

-#### Hungarian notation

-Hungarian notation has a long legacy but for the purposes of JavaScript it has become the prefixing of an identifier with a character or characters to represent type or privacy.

-Examples include:

-	/* An object */
-	var oExample = {};
-	/* An array */
-	var aExample = [];
-	/* An private variable */
-	var _example = 'test';
-	/* An jQuery object */
-	var $example = $('#example');

-Prefixing an identifier does not enforce type or privacy.
-Identifiers should be named by what the do rather than what they are.
-The exceptions are capitalisation of constants and pascal case for constructors.

-Hungarian notation should be avoided.

 #### Arrays